History of whaling: Localities

 A number of New England towns were heavily involved in whaling, particularly Nantucket and New Bedford.
 Nantucket began whaling in 1690 after recruiting a whaling instructor, Ichabod Paddock.
 The south side of the island was divided into three and a half mile sections, each with a mast erected to look for the spouts of right whales.
 Once a whale was sighted, rowing boats were sent from the shore.
 If the whale was successfully killed it was towed ashore, flensed (i.e., the blubber was cut off), and the blubber boiled in cauldrons known as "try pots".
 Even when whales were caught far offshore, the blubber was still boiled on shore well into the 18th century.
 New Bedford whaling was established when prominent Nantucket whaling families moved their operations to the town for economic reasons, and made New Bedford the fourth busiest port in the United States.
-In Herman Melville's novel Moby-Dick the narrator begins his whaling voyage from New Bedford.
+In Herman Melville's novel Moby-Dick the narrator passes through New Bedford before beginning his whaling voyage from Nantucket.

 In the late 1870s, schooners began hunting humpbacks in the Gulf of Maine.
 In 1880, with the decline of menhaden fish, steamers began to switch to hunting fin and humpback whales using bomb lances.
 This has been called "shoot-and-salvage" because of the high-rate of loss due to whales sinking, lines breaking, etc. The first such whale hunting ship was the steamer Mabel Bird, which towed whale carcasses to an oil processing plant in Boothbay Harbor.
 At its height in 1885 four or five steamers were engaged in whale fishery at Boothbay Harbour, dwindling to one by the end of the decade.
 Over 100 whales were killed annually during some years.
 The fishery ended in the late 1890s.